 - Information between and among all project stakeholders

-4 – Create the Future Organization
+4. Create the Future Organization

-Developing and designing the desired future organization is also key to change management and ERP.
 This phase includes assessing job redesign and competency requirements for the new environment.

-These efforts also include:
+These efforts also include engaging stakeholders by:

-5 – Enable the Workforce
+5. Enable the Workforce

 A critical part of change management strategies for an ERP project involves enabling the workforce to thrive in the transformed organization.
 This phase is more than simply training on a new technology.
 This usually involves overall job, skill and organization design changes.
 We suggest a focus on the following initiatives: